-The most common method of soap recovery is skimming of liquor at 23 to 28 percent dry solids content.
+The most common method of soap recovery is skimming of liquor at 23 to 28 percent solids.
 This is accomplished at an intermediate stage of evaporation.
 The sizing of a soap skimming tank is dependent upon the rate of rise of soap in liquor.
 Typically, the rate of rise for soap is assumed to be 1 meter per hour when actual data is not available.
 The skim tank should also be baffled to elongate the flow of liquor through the tank and minimize short-circuiting.
 A liquor depth of about 3 meters is recommended, with a 0.6 meter soap layer accumulation on the liquor surface.
 The tank baffles extend into the mid-level of the soap.
 The skim rake and drive are supported by a truss system across the tank top.
 The skim rake moves the soap to a launderer.
 Removed soap flows into a soap concentrator for removal of entrained air.
-The de-aerated soap then enters a small tank where some liquor is drained and soap accumulates for transfer to soap storage.
-A special overflow weir is recommended for use in maintaining a constant liquor level in the skim tank.
+The deaerated soap then enters a small tank where some liquor is drained and soap accumulates for transfer to soap storage.
+A special overflow weir is recommended for